freedmo/femtimo/README.md

 # femtimo
-A web application core based on symfony.
-For building an MVC website, with plugins in the future.
+A web framework, build/based on symfony.
+It allows developer to build, easy website based on MVC with magic routing.

 # About current state
-+ Rendering working only with simple php.
++ added smarty rendering